- Perennial plant that produces a basal rosette in the first year, and flowers in later years

 Introduction and spread

-- Native to Europe, this plant may have been brought to North America for ornamental use.
+- This plant may have been brought to North America for ornamental use.

-- It is now present across the east and west coasts of the United States, and in parts of Canada.
+- Now present across the east and west coasts of the United States, and in parts of Canada.

 Consequences of invasion